medialab/rixes/README.md

 ### rixes/stats
 This folder contains scripts and a Jupyter notebook used to extract statistical data on the retronews and archives datasets.

+### rixes/events
+Contains a script used to evaluate the event overlap between the events found by a finetuned classifier and events already found with previous methods.